 You’ll need to complete a Self Assessment so that the taxman knows exactly how much extra income you’ve earned, and how much tax you need to pay on top of your monthly PAYE tax.

 You’ll need to register with HMRC to tell them you need to submit a Self Assessment tax return.
-You must enrol for Self Assessment by 5th October after the end of the tax year for which you are required to file a tax return – for example, if you need to file a Self Assessment for the 2019/20 tax year, you should register by 5th October 2020.
+You must register by 5th October after the end of the tax year where you are required to file a tax return – for example, if you need to file for the 2021/22 tax year, you should register by 5th October 2022.
 If you miss this deadline, you may have to pay a penalty.
+The deadline for online filing, and payment of any tax due is the 31st January after the end of the tax year.

 You can register online, by post or by phone – always make sure you give yourself enough time in case anything goes wrong.
 To register, you’ll need your: